neemarostami/Doctorly/README.md

 Based on the requirements, I firstly started to make initial structure of the project based on Clean Architecture with DDD approach.
 1. I created Domain project (Domain Model) and created Attendee & Event aggregates with Email as a Value Object.
 2. I created the contract IRepository interfaces for domain business needs in the Domain project
-3. I also created a Unit Tests project to test functionality of the Email value object and passed the tests successfully.
+3. I also created a Unit Tests project with XUnit framework to test functionality of the Email value object and passed the tests successfully.
 4. After that I created Application project to cover our business logics using CQRS pattern.
 I used MediatR NuGet for these purposes as an external library.
 5. I also created an Email service to manage sending emails.
 But I only created its interface and the implementation can be done using SMTP or other techs in future due to limit time.
 6. I created Dependency Injection class to register all my services and command handlers which have been implemented using MediatR.